Sheaves and Duality in the Two-Vertex Graph Riemann-Roch Theorem: Computation of

-\end{theorem} In Section~\ref{se_simpleV} we shall define {\em sheaf Hom}; it will be clear that the proof we now give of the above theorem is based on {\em local} considerations, and more generally shows that
+\end{theorem} In Section~\ref{se_simpleV} we shall define {\em sheaf Hom}; it will be clear that the proof we now give of the above theorem is based on {\em local} considerations, and more generally gives a morphism

 In Section~\ref{se_simpleV} we shall also discuss the line bundles $\cL_{k,r,\ourv d}$ defined in Definition~\ref{de_line_L}; the formulas